Trenton, New Jersey: History

-The earliest known inhabitants of the area that is today Trenton were the Lenape Native Americans.
+The earliest known inhabitants of the area that is today Trenton were the Lenape Native Americans, specifically the Axion band who were the largest tribe on the Delaware River in the mid-17th century.

 The first European settlement in what would become Trenton was established by Quakers in 1679, in the region then called the Falls of the Delaware, led by Mahlon Stacy from Handsworth, Sheffield, England.
-Quakers were being persecuted in England at this time and North America provided an opportunity to exercise their religious freedom.
+Quakers were being persecuted in England at this time, and North America provided an opportunity to exercise their religious freedom.

 By 1719, the town adopted the name "Trent-towne", after William Trent, one of its leading landholders who purchased much of the surrounding land from Stacy's family.
 This name was later shortened to "Trenton".

+The first municipal boundaries were recorded on March 2, 1720, and a courthouse and jail were constructed around the same time.

+In 1758, the Old Barracks were built to house British soldiers during the French and Indian War.
 On January 19, 1764, Benjamin Franklin, Postmaster General of the colonies, appointed Abraham Hunt, a Lieutenant Colonel in the New Jersey Hunterdon County militia and prominent merchant in Trenton, as the city's first postmaster.
 Hunt was again appointed Trenton's postmaster on October 13, 1775, shortly after the American Revolutionary War broke out.

-During the American Revolutionary War, Trenton was the site of the Battle of Trenton, George Washington's first military victory.
-On December 25–26, 1776, Washington and his army, crossed the icy Delaware River to Trenton, where they defeated Hessian troops garrisoned there.
+During the American Revolutionary War, Trenton was the site of the Battle of Trenton.
+On December 25–26, 1776, George Washington and his army crossed the icy Delaware River to Trenton, where they defeated Hessian troops garrisoned there.
 The second battle of Trenton, Battle of the Assunpink Creek, was fought here on January 2, 1777.
 After the war, the Congress of the Confederation met for two months at the French Arms Tavern from November 1, 1784, to December 24, 1784.
 While the city was preferred by New England and other northern states as a permanent capital for the new country, the southern states ultimately prevailed in their choice of a location south of the Mason–Dixon line.
 On April 21, 1789, the city hosted a reception for George Washington on his journey to New York City for his first inauguration.
+The Trenton Battle Monument, a 150 ft granite column topped with a statue of George Washington, was built in 1893 to commemorate the battle.

 Trenton became the state capital in 1790, but prior to that year the New Jersey Legislature often met in the city.
-The city was incorporated in 1792.
+The city was incorporated on November 13, 1792.
+In 1792, the New Jersey State House was built, making it the third-oldest state house in the country.
 In 1799, the federal government relocated its offices to Trenton for a period of several months, following an outbreak of yellow fever in the then-capital of Philadelphia.

 During the War of 1812, the United States Army's primary hospital was at a site on Broad Street.